Mateis/mateis.github.io/index.md

 # Sex.
 Airplane crash.
 Your attention.
+Set in stone.
 **I'm Matthijs and I may know something important you do not yet.** Curious how the world works, you may be like me.
 I collect as much durable worldly knowledge as possible in my short stay.
 Winning is when I have the most accurate and actionable map/model representation of the whole (the landscape).
 I do so with [philosophy](/whythis) and [enterprise](/enterprise-index).
 Keep carving long enough at something and [beauty will unfold](https://en.wikipedia.org/wiki/Sculpture).
 I invite you to grab a chisel and [contribute](https://forms.gle/3h5CYckTyoCFZczj6).

 <link rel="stylesheet" href="https://assets.sendinblue.com/component/form/61c63ac2f8837041dc7e.css">